racket/racket/racket/src/native-libs/README.txt

 such as Cairo, GMP, etc., all of which are loaded dynamically.
 On Unix variants, we expect users to install C-implemented libraries (usually through the operating system's package manager).
-For Windows and Mac OS X, we supply pre-built libraries in platform-specific packages; the corresponding Racket packages include platform-specific dependencies on those packages.
-The "x86_64-linux-natipkg" variant of Racket is like Windows and Mac OS X, expecting packages to supply native libraries for 64-bit Linux.
+For Windows and Mac OS, we supply pre-built libraries in platform-specific packages; the corresponding Racket packages include platform-specific dependencies on those packages.
+The "x86_64-linux-natipkg" variant of Racket is like Windows and Mac OS, expecting packages to supply native libraries for 64-bit Linux.

-This directory contains scripts and patches to build Windows, Mac OS X, and Linux libraries in a consistent and portable way.
+This directory contains scripts and patches to build Windows, Mac OS, and Linux libraries in a consistent and portable way.
 Naturally, the script and patches are fragile, so we upgrade libraries infrequently.
 Currently, we use the following external packages and
 versions: